dragazo/cpp-gc/README.md

 };
 ```

 So here's what's happening: `cpp-gc` will send a message *(the router_fn object)* to your type.
 Your type will route that to all its children.
-Recursively, this will eventually reach leaf types, which have no children.
+Recursively, this will eventually reach leaf types, which have no children via `GC::route()` or `GC::route_range()`.
 Because object ownership cannot be cyclic, this will never degrade into an infinite loop.

 Additionally, you only need to route to children that may own (directly or indirectly) `GC::ptr` objects.
 Routing to anything else is a glorified no-op that may be slow if your optimizer isn't smart enough to elide it.
 However, because optimizers are generally pretty clever, you may wish to route to some objects just for future-proofing.
 Feel free.